mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.MessageQueueing.md

 ## Class: MessageQueueing.Services.MessageSenderProviderFactory
 Factory for creating instances of based on channel and message types.
+Initializes a new instance of the class.
+    **serviceProvider:** The service provider used for resolving services.

+    **resolver:** The message property resolver.

 ### Methods

 ####Constructor
 Initializes a new instance of the class.
+Factory for creating instances of based on channel and message types.
     #####Parameters
     **serviceProvider:** The service provider used for resolving services.